I-Need-More-Coffee/referi-en/README.md

 ### `posters`

-This folder contains the HTML and PDF files that are linked to in `index.html` as examples of how to use this grid system for designing posters
+This folder contains the HTML and PDF files that are linked to in `index.html` as examples of how to use this grid system for designing posters.

 ---